jboarman/junk-dev-app/README.md

-I've tried two different ways of setting up dependencies.
+I've tried **three** different ways of setting up dependencies.

-However, regardless of the approach I've used, no approach seems to work for all three of these scenarios:
+However, regardless of the approach I've used, no approach seems to work for all three of these build scenarios:

 1. Local `go run main.go`
 2. Local `dev_appserver.py app.yaml`